Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 Engine Flushing To Remove Sludge

 So, the best method of removing engine oil sludge is, frequent oil changes.
-A good quality engine oil, will have the proper detergents that can, dissolve engine sludge, deposits and varnish.
+A good quality engine oil, will have the proper detergents that can break down engine sludge, deposits and varnish.

 Note: The use of any aftermarket additives, may or may not help.
 So, lots of research needs to be done, before using them at your own risk.

-This gives the chemical solution time to, dissolve the sludge and draw it back into the oil.
+This gives the chemical solution time to, break down the sludge and draw it back into the oil.
 Then you change the oil and the engine sludge, is removed along with the old oil.
 Finally, be sure to follow the specific application directions, for whatever you are using.

 Conclusion